Postgraduate Courses in Energy Engineering

 Taught Postgraduate Programmes in Energy Engineering

-MEngSc (Sustainable Energy) : This 12 month programme is open to graduates who already hold a degree in a related engineering discipline or equivalent qualification.
-The programme consists of 8 months of lectures in sustainable energy topics including wind energy; wave energy; energy systems modelling; power systems; energy in buildings, and a 4-month research project leading to a minor thesis.
-The full module list is described in the UCC Postgraduate Calendar.
+MEngSc (Sustainable Energy) : Are you interested in addressing climate change?
+This 12 month programme provides you with the skills to contribute to the energy transition to a low carbon energy furutre.
+It is open to graduates who already hold a Bachelor degree in an engineering discipline or equivalent qualification.
+The programme consists of 8 months of lectures in sustainable energy topics including wind energy; wave energy; bioenergy; solar and geothermal energy; energy systems modelling; power systems; energy in buildings, and a 4-month research project leading to a minor thesis.
+The full module list is outlined in the UCC Postgraduate Calendar.

 There is also a wide range of opportunity for continued education outside of UCC as seen in the variety of Master undertaken by the 2015 graduates.